Hareesh108/interview/FE-system-design/README.md

 By completing all topics, you’ll be able to:

-- Architect scalable frontends end-to-end
+- Design and scale enterprise-grade frontends
-- Evaluate trade-offs in design decisions
+- Evaluate trade-offs in architecture decisions
-- Communicate clearly in system design interviews
+- Communicate effectively in frontend system design interviews
-- Build production-grade systems like Netflix, YouTube, or Airbnb
+- Build production-level systems like Netflix, YouTube, or Airbnb